-On the way back from Hawaii, our family decided to break up our trip back to Boston and make a stop at Grand Canyon National Park.
+On the way back from Hawaii, our family decided to break up our trip back to Boston and make a stop at Grand Canyon National Park as part of a larger American Southwest road trip.
 While August isn’t usually considered the best time of year to visit, we ended up with fairly cool weather and had a fabulous family vacation!

 Getting to the Grand Canyon

 The Grand Canyon itself is 3.5 hours from Phoenix, 1.5 hours from [tiny] Flagstaff airport, and 4 hours from Las Vegas.

 In our case, when booking the trip, noticed that Phoenix benefitted from relatively low west-coast fares to Hawaii, and that trips from Boston to Phoenix in the heat of summer weren’t particularly high.
 So, we booked separate tickets (caveat doing this: avoid combining separate tickets on the same travel day), and realized that if we arrived in Phoenix from Hawaii at 8pm, we could get a rental car and make it to a Flagstaff hotel that night.

 In the morning, we had a quick hotel breakfast in Flagstaff and were on our way.